tsevdos/greek-in-tech/README.md

 ## Contributing

 All the entries are located into a single [JSON file](data/entries.json).
-Just add your entry, check everything using `npm run prepublish` and create a pull request.
+Just add your entry, check everything using `npm test` and `npm run lint` and create a pull request.

 ## Related